hero-node/hero-cli/README.md

 ```

-once start successfully, you can see below messages:
+Once start successfully, you can see below messages:

 ```
 Proxy server is running at:
 http://localhost:3000 will proxy to http://www.my-website.com